 - Wash the bulgur in a strainer.
 Set it aside for the water to drain.
 Then separate the purslane into leaves and wash with plenty of water.
 Chop the purslane you have washed into large pieces.

 Tip 1: If the leaves are as small as mint leaves, you don’t need to chop them.

 - Dry the washed and chopped purslane leaves with a napkin.
 Chop the onion into cubes.
 Put it aside.
 Meanwhile, preheat your pot.

 Tip 2: Try to preheat the pot before you start cooking most dishes.
 This is a nice trick for evenly dispersing the oil you will use in the pot or pan and for your food to cook quickly.

 Tip 3: This dish is actually a dish best served cold.
-In fact, although this seems optional, there is a very serious flavor difference between cold and hot version.
+In fact, although this seems optional, there is a very big flavor difference between the cold and hot versions.